kontist/js-sdk/README.md

 # Kontist SDK

 JavaScript SDK for connecting to Kontist using OAuth2 and GraphQL.
+Please see https://kontist.dev/sdk for a more complete documentation.

 ## Installation